sidneykung/Housing_Price_Model/README.md

 ## Final Model Performance

-After three iterations, the final model was able to generate an RMSE of 214529.8727 when predicting on testing data that was split from `kc_house_data_train.csv'.
-Although this RMSE is not ideally low enough, it's a great start for my first attempt at machine leanring modeling.
-My first iteration out of the three ended up being the best.
-The final model's predictions on the blind holdout set can be found in housing_preds_sidney_kung.csv.
+After three iterations, the final Linear Regression model was able to generate an RMSE of 214529.8727 when predicting on testing data that was split from `kc_house_data_train.csv'.
+The final model's predictions on the blind holdout set can be found in housing_predictions.csv.

+## Next Steps

+- Feature engineering with polynomials, log transformations and interactions
+- Feature selection with recursive feature elimination (RFE) and other techniques
+- Generalize improved final model on holdout set

-## Respository Contents
+## Repository Contents

 ```bash
 .